slightlyoutofphase/staticvec/README.md

 **Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.

-**General note on the versioning of this crate:** all new releases of `StaticVec`, be they major, minor, or patch, can and should at all be times assumed as simply being better in some way than the previous version and thus completely safe to upgrade to.
+**General note on the versioning of this crate:** all new releases of `StaticVec`, be they major, minor, or patch, can and should at all times be assumed to simply be better in some way than the previous version and thus completely safe to upgrade to.
 In the not-especially-likely-due-to-the-nature-of-the-crate event of an actual "breaking change", the change in question will be very explicitly noted and described in this readme.